Behaviour Support SA (BSSA) is a small but dedicated team of Positive Behaviour Practitioners.

 When Tamsin is not working, she enjoys spending time with her indoor cats; Mitzi and Milo and being the silly Aunty to her niece, Amelia.
 She also loves coffee, playing social netball and spending time at the beach.

 Madeleine has a degree in Psychological Science from Flinders University with a background in Positive Behaviour Support and experience in helping people with trauma, ASD, ADHD and Sensory Processing Disorder.
 She has gained a wealth of knowledge during her time in a rural community, working with families in Broken Hill, and has developed a passion for helping people with a holistic approach to supporting participants to live their lives to the fullest.

-When she is not working, Madeleine spends a great deal of her time caring for her three beautiful Silkie Bantam chickens; Bella, Puffle and Babybel.
-She also enjoys going to her fiancé’s family’s sheep station in Far Western NSW.
+When she is not working, Madeleine spends a great deal of her time caring for her two beautiful Silkie Bantam chickens; Puffle and Babybel.
+She also enjoys going to her husband’s family sheep station in Far Western NSW.

 Nick has Masters’ Degrees in Counselling & Psychotherapy as well as in Primary School Teaching and has worked with children with ADHD and ASD in both school and counselling settings, including four years as a counsellor at a Summer Camp in California.